 Off-campus and web interviews are by invitation only after review of your completed application file.

-All international students are required to attend a week-long, mandatory program in the week prior to the general MBA Orientation.
+All international students are required to attend a week-long, mandatory program in the week prior to the general MBA Onboarding.
 The program introduces students to academic and student life in a U.S. business school environment.
 During international orientation students meet with faculty, the career management team, alumni and current students.
 Social and cultural events round out the program as international students get settled in Atlanta.